Restaurants Open on July 1st (Canada Day) in Montreal: Our Picks

 Renzo Sandwich

-Inspired by a contraction of San Lorenzo, the Italian translation of Saint-Laurent, Renzo is a sandwich shop serving up classics from around the world.
-From the Cubano to the famous Philly cheesesteak, this spot has everything to win you over.
+Its name comes from San Lorenzo, the Italian rendering of Saint-Laurent.
+Renzo is a sandwich shop serving classics from the four corners of the world, from the Cubano to the famous Philly cheesesteak, with plenty to win you over.

 5195 Boulevard Saint-Laurent